If you have kidney disease, AKF urges you to talk to your doctors, care team and/or dialysis clinic about how to get the vaccine.LEARN MORE

 Kidney transplant patients and other immunocompromised patients are at a greater risk for severe complications for COVID-19.

 Unfortunately, there was not enough information from results of the COVID-19 vaccine clinical trials on the safety of the vaccines specifically for people who take immunosuppressive drugs, such as kidney transplant recipients.
 However, vaccines that do not involve giving a patient a living virus are generally safe.
 The Pfizer and Moderna vaccines do not involve giving a patient a living virus, so they are expected to be safe to give to transplant recipients unless the transplant recipient has a different health reason not to be vaccinated.

 Because not enough transplant patients were included in the trials, we do not know how effective the vaccine may be in transplanted patients.
+Early results from studies looking at the post-vaccine antibody levels in transplant patients have shown that transplant patients may not be as well-protected as the general population.
 Even if a transplant patient is vaccinated, it is extremely important that transplant patients continue to follow all guidelines to avoid being exposed to COVID-19.